- Contact information

 Important Economic Sectors

-The largest employment sectors in 2007 were: health care and social services (13.5%); government (13.4%); tourism-related (10.8%), and retail trade (8.9%).
-Although forestry and agriculture (potato and cranberry production are important here) do not have as large an impact on the number of jobs they produce compared to other economic sectors, they are the sectors that have the largest impact on the natural resources within the Ecological Landscape due to their effects on land and water.
+The largest employment sectors are: tourism-related (14.4%); manufacturing (non-wood) (13.4%), government (12.5%) and retail trade (9.3%) sectors in 2007.
+Although forestry, agriculture, and development do not have as large an impact on the economy or in the number of jobs they produce, they are the sectors that have the largest impact on the natural resources in the Ecological Landscape.

 Other Notable Ownerships